 Regretfully, many times these treatment methods are unsuccessful.
 As a result, for men who are unable to have sex due to their Peyronie’s disease, surgery is often considered.
 Risk factors with surgery include impotence and may require a penile implant after surgery.

 Surgical Treatment of Peyronie’s Disease

-The most invasive treatment option for Peyronie’s disease is surgery, and it is typically only considered when penetrative sex is not possible, due to curvature.
+The most invasive treatment option for Peyronie’s disease is surgery.
+It is typically only considered when penetrative sex is not possible, due to curvature.
 There are 3 types of surgery commonly used for this more extreme treatment method.

-- Nesbit’s Operation – In a Nesbit’s operation, the corpora cavernosa with the attached plaque is exposed.
-An incision is made around the head of the penis and the skin is pulled back.
-An erection is artificially created, with a saline solution.
-‘Tucks’ are then made in the tissue opposite the curvature, pulling the penis straight.
+- Nesbit’s Operation – In a Nesbit’s operation, the surgeon exposes the corpora cavernosa with the attached plaque.
+He makes an incision around the head of the penis.
+The surgeon pulls back the skin.
+Saline solution artificially creates an erection.
+The surgeon makes ‘tucks’ in the tissue opposite the curvature.
+These pull the penis straight.

-- Lue Operation – As with a Nesbit operation, the skin is pulled back from the shaft, by an incision around the head of the penis and an erection is artificially created.
-Tucks are also made; however, in addition, a separate incision is made in front of the patient’s ankle bone, to retrieve a vein to be grafted to the area.
+- Lue Operation – As with a Nesbit operation, the surgeon pulls the skin back from the shaft, by an incision around the head of the penis.
+He artificially creates an erection.
+The surgeon makes tucks.
+However, in addition, a separate incision is made in front of the patient’s ankle bone, to retrieve a vein to be grafted to the area.

-- Plaque Excision with Polytetrafluoroethylene Patch – During this surgery, the plaque is removed from the penis and a polytetrafluoroethylene (the same material as Teflon) patch is grafted onto the Corpora cavernosa to force straightening.
+- Plaque Excision with Polytetrafluoroethylene Patch – During this surgery, the surgeon removes the plaque from the penis.
+He grafts a polytetrafluoroethylene (the same material as Teflon) patch is onto the Corpora cavernosa to force straightening.
 You’d literally be able to say that you have a Teflon penis.